radebe49/futureproof/components/storage/README.md

   }
 );

-// result.provider will be 'web3.storage' or 'pinata'
+// result.provider will be 'storacha'
 setProvider(result.provider);
 ```